mongodb-js/objfuscate/README.md

 objfuscate '{"my": "secret"}'
 ```

-Note: You need to wrap the JSON string in single quotes and you need to write proper JSON, which includes double quotes around key names and strings.
+Note: The JSON string must be wrapped in single quotes and you need to write proper JSON, which includes double quotes around key names and strings.

 ## Value Obfuscation
 Currently, only the following values are replaced:
 - Strings
 - Numbers
-- Booleans

-Strings use a cache so that each string is replaced with the same random string, which is created when a particular string is first encountered.
+Values use a cache so that each value is replaced with the same random value, which is created when a particular value is first encountered.
 This ensures that the dataset has the same cardinality as the original.

 ## Key Obfuscation
 To replace object keys as well, use the `-k` or `--include-keys` option like so: